 Common Myths about Power BI

 There are some myths about Power BI that sometimes prevents people and organization to move towards using this product.
-We’ve listed some of the myths in following.
+We’ve listed some of the myths in the following.
 Please note that these are Myths, and they are not the right assumptions.

 Myth 1: Power BI is a self-service Excel tool, and isn’t suitable for Enterprise Solutions.

 There are many scenarios that Power BI that has been used in enterprise solutions.
 Power BI features for data mash-up (with the very powerful data transformation component: Power Query), and data modeling based on xVelocity in-memory engine (Based on SQL Server Analysis Services Tabular Engine), and great data visualization components, along with mobility support of this product, are rarely available in other products.
 We have designed, implemented, and have seemed many BI enterprise solutions based on Power BI within very large organizations.

 Myth 2: Power BI is easy to use, and doesn’t require a training course.